jeffh/workflow/README.md

    to broaden understandability of the system as a whole (for everyone involved).
 Microservices should be easier, faster, & more reliable to build that an equivalent monolith.
- - "Micro** Tools: Tools tend to give a limit perspective to solve the wider problem.
+ - "Micro" Tools: Tools tend to give a limit perspective to solve the wider problem.
 Error tracking, metrics, and log aggregations are a proxy to understanding what happened.
  - Processes: Specifications that are independent from code.
 There is a gap